 On my second day of previewing the Wizarding World of Harry Potter at Universal Orlando’s Islands of Adventure, I once again tried to ride the Harry Potter and the Forbidden Journey attraction.
-Unfortunately, the ride was only open for long enough for a handful of guests to enjoy it today before it shut down due to technical difficulties.
+Unfortunately, the ride was only open for long enough for a handful of Guests to enjoy it today before it shut down due to technical difficulties.

-This time, rather than closing off Hogwarts Castle completely, Universal left it open for guests to experience what they called a “castle tour.”
+This time, rather than closing off Hogwarts Castle completely, Universal left it open for Guests to experience what they called a “castle tour.”
 So I was able to walk through the entire attraction’s queue and see all of the amazing scenes they have created.
 Even though I didn’t get to ride, I still feel reasonably fulfilled as the queue is like a walk-through attraction unto itself.
 Scene after scene offers so much entertainment that I didn’t even realize I had been in there for more than an hour this morning before finding out the ride was not running.
 The queue is definitely part of the experience.

-Update: Here is a full video walkthrough of the Harry Potter and the Forbidden Journey queue including moving portraits, Dumbledore in his office, Harry, Ron, and Hermione in the Defense Against the Dark Arts classroom, the Sorting Hat, and much more.
-(If the video looks like low quality, it’s because YouTube is still processing it.
+Update: Here is a full video walkthrough of the Harry Potter and the Forbidden Journey queue, including moving portraits, Dumbledore in his office, Harry, Ron, and Hermione in the Defense Against the Dark Arts classroom, the Sorting Hat, and much more.
+(If the video looks low quality, it’s because YouTube is still processing it.
 It will improve over time.)

 And here is a photo tour through Hogwarts Castle and the queue of Harry Potter and the Forbidden Journey: